greg8872/secure-multi-user/README.md

 # secure-multi-user
 Secure stored data for allowing multiple users to access/edit encrypted data

+NOTE: I'm still learning to make projects on GitHub (old dog learning new tricks), so formatting not up to snuff on here, (and some things are applying unwanted formatting), so for now, you will want to view this in RAW format.
+Sorry.

 This is just a preliminary experiment to allow data to be stored encrypted, but allow multiple users to use that data.

 I would prefer this to include a hash that comes from the users password, however if a user needs to do forget password, we cannot regenerate keys for them with the new password as we don't have the old password to get the keys in the first place.
 Best I could do would be to have a "global" key store (similar to a user with a password), but this would require that password to be on the server as well, so in the end, I just went overboard with storing the keys with the user (or other table "type")